ewired/gjs-guide/docs/guides/gio/dbus.md

 ```

 What makes `Gio.Action` even more convenient, is that GTK already knows how to
 do all of this for you.
-Simple insert the `Gio.ActionGroup` into any
+Simply insert the `Gio.ActionGroup` into any
 `Gtk.Widget` and that widget or any of its children that implement the
 [`Gtk.Actionable`][gtkactionable] interface can activate or set the state of the
 action.